 The Diploma in Grade R Teaching is an NQF level 6 qualification, consisting of 380/388 credits.
 Students who choose English (HL) are required to complete an additional language module of 8 credits, as required by the Department of Higher Education and Training, and as stipulated in the Minimum Requirements for Teacher Education Qualifications.
 Therefore, students who choose English (HL) will have to complete a total of 388 credits (or 396 credits, depending on the choice of additional language modules) to obtain the Diploma in Grade R Teaching.

-EDU.3.3.1 Curriculum outcomes
+EDU.3.3.1 Exit Level Outcomes and Associated Assessment Criteria